 Pyloric stenosis is a fairly rare condition that affects newborns and infants.
-The muscles of the pylorus, which is at the lower part of the stomach, get thick and stop food from getting into the small intestine.
+The muscles of the pylorus, which are in the lower part of the stomach, get thick and prevent food from reaching the small intestine.
 Babies may vomit, become dehydrated, and lose weight.
 They may seem to always be hungry.

 Signs and Symptoms

-Babies with pyloric stenosis may have these symptoms:
+Babies with pyloric stenosis may have symptoms, such as:

-- Vomiting, often projectile vomiting in the first 3 - 6 weeks of life.
-Vomiting may come and go or may happen after each feeding
+- Vomiting, often projectile in the first 3 to 6 weeks of life.
+Vomiting may come and go or may happen after each feeding.

 What Causes It?

-Babies with the following conditions or characteristics are at risk for developing pyloric stenosis:
+Babies with the following conditions or characteristics are at greater risk for developing pyloric stenosis:

-- Baby boys -- much more common in males
+- Baby boys; four times more common in boys than girls.

 If your baby has symptoms of pyloric stenosis, take the baby to the doctor or the hospital right away.
 Your doctor will do a physical examination, check for stomach symptoms, and use ultrasound to see whether the thickness and length of the pyloric muscle are abnormal.

 DO NOT give the antibiotic erythromycin to infants.
 Babies receiving oral erythromycin may be at higher risk for pyloric stenosis.